mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Cluster-Setup.md

 ## Overview

-The document covers the MySQL Cluster 7.2.17 setup and MaxScale configuration in order to load balancing the SQL nodes access.
+The document covers the MySQL Cluster 7.2.17 setup and MariaDB MaxScale configuration in order to load balancing the SQL nodes access.

 ## MySQL Cluster setup